disorderedmaterials/dissolve/web/content/docs/ff/builtin/zhang2013.md

 Covers only ZIF-8 parameters listed in the supplementary information.
 Sorbate parameters are not included.

+Includes additional parameters for hydrogen-capping of imidazole nitrogens in non-bulk systems as published in: ["Crystal-Size-Dependent Structural Transitions in Nanoporous Crystals: Adsorption-Induced Transitions in ZIF‑8"](https://dx.doi.org/10.1021/jp5081466), C. Zhang, J. A. Gee, D. S. Sholl, and Ryan P. Lively, J. Phys.
+Chem.
+C *118*, 20727 (2014).

 ### Implementation Notes

 #### Intramolecular Parameters